Skip to content

 What does TOPS mean on an AI PC?

-TOPS stands for trillions of operations per second, a measure of how much AI work the NPU can do.
-Microsoft certifies Copilot+ PCs at 40 TOPS or higher.
-Be wary of blended “AI TOPS” marketing that sums the NPU, GPU, and CPU together, since only the NPU figure matters for certification.
+TOPS means trillions of operations per second, a measure of the NPU’s AI throughput.
+Be wary of blended “AI TOPS” marketing, since only the NPU figure counts for certification.

 How much storage do I need on an AI PC?